GeoscienceAustralia/GeodePy/docs/tutorials/timedeptranstut.rst

 ==============================

 In this tutorial we will discuss time dependant transformations.
 To see transformations between static datums view the :ref:`datum transformation <tutorials/transform>` tutorial.
+To learn more about time dependant transformations refer to the `GDA2020 technical manual <https://www.anzlic.gov.au/sites/default/files/files/GDA2020%20Technical%20Manual%20V1.8_published.pdf>`_.

 Time dependant transformation are much more complex then transformation between static datums.
 First we will complete a simply example.